dvmorozov/fit/README.md

-# fit
+## fit

-Curve fitting application
+The curve fitting application.
+It allows to model data by set of curves of selected type.

 ## How to build desktop application